tjkoifoly/MVTextInputScroller/README.md

 MVTextInputScroller
 ===================

-Class to keep any selected input fields visible on screen when the keyboard is shown.
+Helper class to center vertically any active input fields within a UIScrollView when the keyboard is visible.

 Scope
 -------------------------------------------------------